google/weather-tools/Configuration.md

 * `dataset`: (optional) Name of the target dataset.
 Allowed options are dictated by the client.
 * `target_path`: (required) Download artifact filename template.
 Can use Python string format symbols.
 Must have the same number of format symbols as the number of partition keys.
-* `target_filename`: (optional) This file name will be appended to `target_path`.
-    * Like `target_path`, `target_filename` can contain format symbols to be replaced by partition keys; if this is used, the total number of format symbols in both fields must match the number of partition keys.
-    * This field is required when generating a date-based directory hierarchy (see below).
 * `partition_keys`: (optional) This determines how download jobs will be divided.
     * Value can be a single item or a list.
     * Each value must appear as a key in the `selection` section.